LordShiroe/hey-url-challenge-code-dotnet/README.md

 This repository has been created as a code challenge for candidates with FullStack Labs.
-Please setup your environment following the `Getting Started` section before starting the challenge.
+Please setup your environment following the `Getting Started` section before starting the challenge. **Do not fork or push this to a public repository**

 ## Getting Started